One Charlotte Realty, Inc.

 Strict compliance with federal, state, and local Fair Housing laws is mandatory.

-Discrimination, steering, blockbusting, discriminatory advertising, unequal treatment, or any conduct that violates Fair Housing laws is prohibited.
+Discrimination, steering, blockbusting, discriminatory advertising, unequal treatment, refusal of service, or any conduct that violates Fair Housing laws is prohibited.

 The Brokerage maintains a zero-tolerance policy for discrimination.